 What is Ultrasonic Machining Process?

 Ultrasonic Machining Process is a non-traditional machining process and subtractive manufacturing process.
-The working principle of Ultrasonic Machining is to remove material from the surface of materials by Ultrasonic Waves, which contains a high frequency of around 20000 to 30000 Hz and low amplitude oscillations of about 25-50 micron with a shaped tool using abrasive slurry against the material surface.
+The working principle of Ultrasonic Machine is to remove material from the surface of materials by Ultrasonic Waves, which contains a high frequency of around 20000 to 30000 Hz and low amplitude oscillations of about 25-50 micron with a shaped tool using abrasive slurry against the material surface.

 The abrasive slurry runs between the tool and the workpiece to perform the operation.
 Due to this, the tool and the workpiece never interact with each other (fragile workpieces can be conveniently used in USM) and the tool will have the same shape as the job to be machined.